Installing MythTV on Fedora

 To configure the audio go to Setup > Audio.
 Choose the Audio output device that gives the current line output (e.g. HDMI).
 On the test computer this was ALSA:hdmi:CARD=NVidia,DEV=0.
 Use the inbuilt Test function to see if MythTV is outputting sound to the correct device.
 Select Next to choose the mixer properties.
 If your remote control has volume buttons then MythTV can respond the volume changes when the Mixer device is set to software.

 Likewise for the audio, the video can be configure under Setup > Video.
 If the captured streams are interlaced, then the choice of interlacer is critical to an enjoyable viewing experience.
 It is generally considered that nVidia with VDPAU has the most advanced deinterlacing methods (Advanced and Temporal) and these should be selected under Playback > Playback Profiles (3/8).
 Here VDPAU / OpenGL / Normal settings can be tweaked along and rules set based on the source video resolution.
 Advanced options are under Edit for each resolution rule.
+Otherwise if your hardware is sufficient choose the YADIF filter.
 Once tweaking is finished, select Next until you appear back in the menu.